econrad003/number_theory/README.md

 This is a place for me to save programs that I write as experiments in elementary number theory.
 (Don't expect anything particularly deep, but if you happen to find something useful, then great!)
 Most of what goes here will probably be written in Python 3.

+## Recent Updates

+27 May 2024 - The Division Algorithm and the Euclidean Algorithm for Gaussian integers have been incorporated in *gaussian_int.py*.
+A demo which lists Gaussian primes (*list_gaussian_primes.py*) and some sample output have also been added to this repository.

 ## License

 The programs are licensed under an open MIT-style license.
 The full license may be found in the *LICENSE* file in this repository and in program and module documentation.
 If you do find something to be useful or fun or surprising, you are not required to share your efforts and modifications, but I encourage you to do so.